Skip to main content

 The stamp duty surcharge on investment properties and second homes

-An additional 3% surcharge, on top of standard SDLT rates, is paid when purchasing buy to let or additional properties.
+Additional properties: If you already own a property (for example your home, or another buy to let property) an additional 5% surcharge, on top of standard SDLT rates, is paid when purchasing buy to let or additional properties.

 Property price thresholdStandard SDLT rateBuy to Let SDLT rate*